San Diego Fraud Attorney

 No matter the situation, you will want to have an expert fraud attorney by your side when you stand in the courtroom.
 Making the wrong statement can destroy your case, but our legal team will keep you safe.
 With the guidance of a caring and professional lawyer, you will enjoy the best possible odds of success.
 Although nothing can guarantee a victory, our legal team will do what it takes to protect you, allowing you to put your fears to rest.

 Insurance companies exist to provide their clients with the money that they need to overcome a disaster or unexpected expense.
 If your insurance company does not agree with the claim you have filed, it can try to pursue fraud charges.
 Under section 1871 of the California Insurance Code, insurance fraud consists of providing false information to an insurance company to illegally gain funds.
 People use a variety of tactics to take advantage of insurance companies – faking an injury is one of the most common.
 Those who commit this type of fraud can gain a lot of money in the process, but they take a big risk when they do so because each insurance company will investigate any claim that seems suspicious.
+Auto insurance fraud is another area that can be taken advantage of.
+If an individual claims injury to an insurance company, this is fraud.

 Anyone accused of tax fraud should be aware of how serious these charges are.
 In federal court, tax fraud, or tax evasion, can result in many years of imprisonment and hundreds of thousands in fines.
 Tax fraud is a common charge in federal fraud actions where there are allegations of improperly obtained funds.
 Unlawful use of company money or credit cards by employees can have tax implications.
 Having a fraud attorney with experience and tenacious investigative efforts have helped clients facing 20 years in prison and millions in restitution resolve their cases with no jail time and minimal fines.